REPORT

 • Future O&M pressure on WTIV fleet

-Demand shift: developers rationalized their portfolios
+Demand shift: developers rationalised their portfolios

 Offshore wind demand has shifted beyond 2030 as developers reassess portfolios.
 While early-stage projects face delays, the period from 2030 to 2035 is seeing increased commitments, with 183 GW worth of demand now projected: 25 GW higher than previous estimates.
-This reallocation reflects a market correction, prioritizing execution over targets.
+This reallocation reflects a market correction, prioritising execution over targets.

 Heavy Lift Vessel bottlenecks remain